LLNL/variorum/src/docs/sphinx/Powmon.rst

  Monitoring Binaries with Variorum
 ##################################

-While the Variorum API allows for detailed critical path analayis of the power profile of user applications as well as for integration with system software such as Kokkos, Caliper, and Flux through code annotations, there are scenarios where such annotations are not possible.
+While the Variorum API allows for detailed critical path analysis of the power profile of user applications as well as for integration with system software such as Kokkos, Caliper, and Flux through code annotations, there are scenarios where such annotations are not possible.
 In order to support such scenarios, we